"We were never enemies, child."

 "One day, many years later, the singing man came to knock on her door again.
 She was overjoyed at the return of her love!
 No longer withered and decayed, he was so very intoxicatingly wonderful, as if the pain of separation had never occurred.
 When they kissed, she realized the awful truth: that what lurked inside her husband was not him, nor of this world.
 It attempted to gorge itself upon her aether."

-"The Prince fought her lover back and subdued him.
+The Prince fought her lover back and subdued him.
 Thus imprisoned, she isolated herself, experimenting and torturing the thing in her lover's body.
 How long, how utterly boring her seemingly endless research.. an obsession to which she sacrificed everything and broke every creed she ever lived by.
 She communed with the souls of mages past, white and black.
 She bid her friend siphon secrets from dreams in this world and beyond and begged for esoteric knowledge known to no other mortal.
 In her madness, she even invaded the Deepest place and sought to grasp divinity in a desperate Wish, a bid to rewrite the laws of the firmament, a Faustian folly for which she paid a terrible price.
-And yet, centuries later, the witch was forced to admit defeat.
-Then, the witch came up with a very different mercy."
+And yet, centuries later, the Prince was forced to admit defeat.
+Then, the Prince came up with a very different mercy, and she shed her mantle, and became the Witch.

-"So the witch went to the Deep again, where fissures between worlds are rampant, and she began to offer her new mercy to those who trespassed.
+"So the Witch went to the Deep again, where fissures between worlds are rampant, and she began to offer her new mercy to those who trespassed.
 And of her friend, she granted them new abilities, terrible and majestic, and bid them seek souls as the fuath do the drowned and the pixies do the children, to seek astral souls recently shed of flesh and consume them, to wash the Voidsent in the same umbrality that they had given her and her family.
-And the witch saw as they killed that which could not die, and she was elated.
+And the Witch saw as they killed that which could not die, and she was elated.

-"The name they chose would come to be writ in the deepest annals of those who studied the Darkness, and it and its friend were described in a thousand variant ways, and their nature hypothesized in a score of inane chatter.
-They called it Pax and the Fairy and Fomor and the Predator.
-They eschewed it as a person and considered both the witch and her friend an entity, a primal force of nature.
+Pax and the Fairy and Fomor and the Predator.
+They eschewed it as a person and considered both the Witch and her friend an entity, a primal force of nature.
 They called it anything but its own name, and in time they forgot its true name and recognized only the given, and it too became taboo, known only to the Darklings and their closest disciples."

 "It called itself 'Peace Everlasting'.
 It called itself 'Eu Thanatos'.
 It called itself Euthanasia.